But then, you know, life happened. This post got put on the back burner. And so did deep cleaning my fridge again.

 Step 4: Put everything back.

-Put back your shelves, your bins, your non-expired food.
+Put back your shelves and your bins.

 Step 5: Clean the outside.